Ideas-on-Stage/ideasonstage.com/content/guides/event-organizer-guide/index.en.md

 - Arrange for the audience to be in the shade, but not completely in the dark.
 This allows to film audience reactions if video teams are present.
 - Good stage lighting will greatly improve the chance of having quality photos and videos.
 - Provide a small bottle of room-temperature water on a desk so that the speaker can drink.
-- During formal presentations, the speaker often stands behind a desk.
+- During formal presentations, the speaker often stands behind a podium.
 Aside from these very formal cases, we do not recommend its use, as it adds a barrier between the speaker and the audience.
 - Check where the speakers are entering and leaving the stage.
 - In the case of a seated audience, make sure that all guests have a seat.
 - Check all audiovisual equipment (screen, slide format, secondary video screens, timer, microphones, clicker with batteries, sound systems, connection cables to connect the computer to the projection system, etc.).